The Electronic Structure of the Hydrogen Molecule: A Tutorial Exercise in Classical and Quantum Computation: Theoretical Background

 implying an integration over all electronic coordinates $\mathbf{x}_p$.
 At this point, the spin variable of an electron ($s_p$) can also be separated from the spatial coordinates ($\mathbf{r}_p$), to yield spatial orbitals $\varphi_p$,

 For labeling the orbitals, we will use the convention that $i,j,\ldots$ refer to orbitals occupied in the Hartree--Fock ground state, $a,b,\ldots$ are unoccupied and $p,q,\ldots$ could refer to any molecular orbital.
 The spin-function $\sigma$ can denote a spin-up ($\alpha$) or a spin-down ($\beta$) state of a single electron identified by $s_p$.
 Often, the above product is denoted simply as $p\sigma$.
 If necessary, spin-orbital and spatial orbital labels can be distinguished by capitalizing one of them.
 Here, we opt for capitalizing the spin-orbital labels, which leads to the compact notation $P=p\sigma$ or $P=p\sigma_p$.
 Sometimes it is convenient to refer to spin orbitals in terms of their spatial component.
-This purpose is served by the `relative' spin notation in which the product $p\alpha$ is simply referred to as $p$ and $p\beta$ as $\bar{p}$.
-Using the fact that the spin functions $\alpha$ and $\beta$ are orthonormal, the following expression can be obtained for the Hartree--Fock energy using the Slater-Condon rules\cite{mayer2003simple}
+This purpose is served by the `relative' spin notation in which the product $p\alpha$ is simply referred to as $p$ and $p\beta$ as $\bar{p}$, often combined with a simplified notation for the particle label, as in $p(1)$ or $\varphi_p(1)$ denoting $\varphi_p(\mathbf{r}_1)\alpha(s_1)$.
+For closed shell systems, with an even number of paired electrons, it is convenient to assume that spin-orbitals of a spin-up/spin-down pair have identical spatial parts.
+This leads to the restricted Hartree-Fock (RHF) theory we will be mostly concerned with in the remainder of this section.
+For open shell systems, the choice arises whether spin symmetry is enforced as in restricted open-shell Hartree-Fock (ROHF), or whether the spin-up and spin-down electrons are allowed to have different spatial parts thereby breaking spin symmetry but providing more flexibility in the optimization process as in unrestricted Hartree-Fock (UHF) theory.
+We will also come across examples of such states in later parts of this tutorial.